Is Tai Chi a martial art?

 Tai Chi Chuan is a martial art in which a series of fundamental principles are preserved, very well described and studied.
 These principles have been refined by many masters in their practice, throughout history, with often surprising results.

-Thanks to the importance that has been given in the practice of Tai Chi to these practical principles:Dan tian moves and the rest of the body follows, 'stillness in movement', the expansion and contraction of movement, the oscillation, the spiral, the development of the perception of Qi or inner energy, sensitive force, etc., this martial art has survived to this day, preserving its traditional components practically intact.
-These philosophical-practical components can greatly benefit us in our personal development today.
+Thanks to the importance that has been given in the practice of Tai Chi to these practical principles:Dan tian moves and the rest of the body follows, 'stillness in movement', the expansion and contraction of movement, the oscillation, the spiral, the development of the perception of Qi or inner energy, sensitive force, etc., Tai Chi has preserved its traditional components practically intact until today.
+These philosophical-practical components provide us today with very valuable tools for our personal development.

-Its foundations are based on knowledge of the human being, and have been developed over a vast number of experiences in which the body and its biomechanics have been investigated in depth, as well as the mind, attitude, emotions and energy, from their most 'gross' expression to the subtle.
+Fundamentals are based on knowledge of the human being, and have been developed over a vast number of experiences in which the body and its biomechanics have been investigated in depth, as well as the mind, attitude, emotions and energy, from their most ‘gross’ expression to the most subtle.

-Therefore, it is not just a matter of theories, or philosophical points of view or isolated opinions, but of a large number of codified exercises that can be applied not only to any style of Tai Chi Chuan, but also to any type of martial art, and in other arts or disciplines that involve the body, mind and emotions.
+Therefore, these are not just theories, or philosophical points of view or isolated opinions, but a great codified system applicable not only to a particular style of Tai Chi Chuan, but to all types of martial arts, and to other arts or activities that involve the body, mind and emotions.

 The aim of Tai Chi

-The practical purpose of Tai Chi - if one can define one - is to achieve inner balance.
-To eliminate friction, to allow our inner energy to circulate fully, to irrigate abundantly our entire body and to connect it to each other in a harmonious way.
-The 'supreme' aspect, the greatest achievement in the practice is the deep connection of our consciousness with everything that surrounds us.
+The practical purpose of Tai Chi - if there is only one - is to achieve inner balance.
+To eliminate friction, to allow our energy to circulate fully, to irrigate our entire body abundantly and to connect it to each other in a harmonious way.
+The 'supreme' aspect, the greatest achievement in the practice, is the deep connection of our consciousness with our own being and with everything that surrounds us.

 The development and refinement of the fundamental principles of Tai Chi in oneself will result in greater efficiency in the execution of movements, greater available strength (by not wasting it on unnecessary friction) and greater precision, derived from the connection of the entire body with each other, and of the body with the body.
-Shen (esencia, espíritu o consciencia).
+Shen (essence, spirit or consciousness).

-That is why is said that the most important ‘combat’ in the practice of Tai Chi (as in many other disciplines) happens from the skin inwards.
-Where we face the most challenging encounter of our lives.
-The encounter and work with ourselves, with our thoughts, emotions and attitudes.
-In short, the complete experience of being-human.
+That is why it is said that the most important ‘combat’ in Tai Chi practice (as in the context of many other activities) happens from the skin inward, where we face the most challenging encounter of our lives.
+This is the encounter with ourselves, with our thoughts, emotions and attitudes.
+In short, having the complete experience of being-human.